 The three-step process increases the health benefits derived from the ingredients when used in the manufacture of various processed foods and beverages.
 Some examples that have been successful with the technology are wheat, amaranth, soy beans, oats and chocolates.
 In addition, it is developing the know-how for ready-to-eat (RTE) food and beverage products across categories, such as breakfast cereals and snacks.

 The technology is mainly intended for plant-based ingredients and it involves three main steps:

 The technology is designed in such a way that minimal processing of the ingredients is required and they remain whole and unadulterated during the entire process.

-The technology is intended mainly for plant-based food ingredients.
+The technology is intended mainly for plant-based food ingredients such as bean, nuts, grains, cocoa.
 The enhanced ingredients can be used in the manufacture of various RTE and RTD products.
 Some of the key application segments where potential adoption can be expected include breakfast cereals, snacks, and beverages, such as milk and tea.
 The technology can also be potentially extended to the development of nutraceuticals in the future.

 The developed technology helps to satisfy consumer requirements for enhanced health and wellness benefits from various RTE and RTD products.
 This enables the resultant food products to be used as a viable therapeutic and preventive food supplement for healthcare and medical interventions.
 The technology also helps to maximize nutrient absorption from plant-based foods and to overcome the key challenge that affects the adoption of plant-based ingredients in the RTE and RTD segments.
 It also allows tailoring of products to cater to the varying nutritional needs and requirements of different demographics.